lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
 In this chapter, we'll be covering statistical analyses.
-We'll be focusing on general concepts rather than details of a method and won't cover interpretation just yet.
+We'll be focusing on general concepts rather than details of an specific method and won't cover interpretation just yet.

 ---
 ## Common analyses for cohorts